Links on Android Authority may earn us a commission. Learn more.

 First aid is a basic skill that many people know.
-It can help save a life, assist someone in need, and even give you confidence in tense situations.
+It can help save a life, assist someone in need, and even give you confidence during tense situations.
 However, you do have to learn the skills first.
 We would not recommend any first aid apps over an in-person course with certifications.
 However, there are apps and tutorials out there with the basics.
 Even the basics can be helpful.
 Here are the best first aid apps for Android!

 The best first aid apps for Android